Rajmane2507/m1_mini_project/1_Requirements/README.md

 2.These functions are vital when you're working with scientific notation or any formula with a geometry component.
 3.Basic calculators can do addition, subtraction, multiplication, and division.

+# RESEARCH:-

+The project will be a simple Scientific Calculator implementation in C. You will use various calculations to calculate different mathematical operations.
+The output of the project will be a console application without any graphics.
+You should implement at least following mathematical operations.
+2D Matrix operations like Addition, Subtraction, Multiplication, Transpose.
+Solution of non-linear polynomial equations [ 2nd order only, 3 rd order is optional ]

 # Defining Our System:-